motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 The script is located at `app/scripts/west_commands_st-clt.py` if you are interested in the details of what is happening.

-Once done, you can now plug in your STLINK debugger, [bind it and attach it](https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device) with `usbipd` in PowerShell, then start your debugging session in VSCode leveraging the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension from marus25.
+Once done, you can now plug in your STLINK debugger, [bind it and attach it](https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device) with `usbipd` in PowerShell, then start your debugging session in VSCode leveraging the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension from marus25 that was automatically added to VSCode for you from the list of extensions in the `devcontainer.json` file.

 You can review the debugging configuration in `.vscode/launch.json`.
 In this file you will also note there is a JLink configuration which can be used if that is your preferred debugger.
 You will need to install the JLink `udev` rules and drivers similarly to how the STMCubeCLT was done.